dhellmann/pymotw/PyMOTW/inspect/index.rst

 The Stack and Frames
 ====================

-In addition to introspection of code objects, :ref:`inspect` includes functions for inspecting the runtime environment while a program is running.
+In addition to introspection of code objects, :mod:`inspect` includes functions for inspecting the runtime environment while a program is running.
 Most of these functions work with the call stack, and operate on "call frames".
 Each frame record in the stack is a 6 element tuple